supintan/pinlabs-ci3/README.md

 # pinlabs-ci3
+Created on Jan 28, 2021
-Codeigniter PHP frameworks testing and research
+This repository is specially for testing and research with Codeigniter v.3 (PHP frameworks).